fez09/FPL-data-scraper/README.md

 Screenshots: https://imgur.com/a/lp27xAn

+## **Data updated to include additional gameweeks** .

-### Due to covid-19, an additional 9 gameweeks were added to the FPL database, which resulted in the excel sheet formatting being out of order.
-I am in the process of updating the code and it will be ready soon.
+## ~~Due to covid-19, an additional 9 gameweeks were added to the FPL database, which resulted in the excel sheet formatting being out of order.
+I am in the process of updating the code and it will be ready soon~~ .

 Stay Safe.